Eliminate Maze Gates Campaign

 mayorcouncil@tol.ca

-You can edit the subject and message above before sending.
-Both buttons will open your email with the content pre-filled.
+You can edit the subject and message above before sending. .eml files will open as editable email drafts in your preferred email client.

 (shout-out to strong towns nanaimo, who pioneered ai letters in their parking campaign!)